Reinhold Schünzel: Life in Germany

-Schünzel in the United States
+In the United States

 Schünzel came to the United States in 1937, and began his American career in Hollywood at Metro-Goldwyn-Mayer.
 Among the films he directed were Rich Man, Poor Girl (1938), Ice Follies (1939), Balalaika (1939), and New Wine (1941).
 He also acted in films like The Hitler Gang (1944), Dragonwyck (1946), and The Vicious Circle (1948), among others.
 His most memorable performance was as Dr. Anderson, a Nazi conspirator, in the film Notorious released in 1946.
 Schünzel went to New York in 1945 to make a debut on Broadway.
-He acted in Temper the Wind in 1946 and Montserrat in 1949.
+He acted in Temper the Wind in 1946, and both appeared in Montserrat and starred in the Clifford Odets Broadway play The Big Knife in 1949.

 Among the prizes he received was the Federal West German Film prize for the best supporting role in the movie My Father's Horses.

 He became a U.S citizen in 1943 and he returned to Germany in 1949.

+Personal life

 Schünzel died of a heart attack in Munich, Germany.
-Before returning to Germany, he starred in the 1949 Clifford Odets Broadway play The Big Knife.